-What is Wealthsimple accounts offered?
+What types of Wealthsimple accounts are offered?
 The most common account is the RRSP.
 Many Canadians like to use this account to save for retirement.
 However, you can also use Wealthsimple for other accounts, including:

 - Personal taxable account

 In any Wealthsimple review, people want to know the fees associated with the account.
 What is Wealthsimple fee structure?
-It's very straightforward.
-Wealthsimple will manage the first $5,000 in your account for free ($10,000 for MapleMoney readers).
+It’s very straightforward.
+For MapleMoney readers, Wealthsimple will manage the first $10,000 in your account for free for the first year.

 Finally, you do have to be aware of the taxes associated with paying the fees.
 Just like you’re charged GST on your regular purchases, you are required to pay taxes on the fees you pay with Wealthsimple.